halli77/vmass-copy/README.md

 # vmass-copy

 Little helper tool for swift bulk changes in core banking system.
+And to lern AutoHotkey :-)